kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 #### Resource quota

-Resource quota [5] can influence number of pods that can be scheduled per namespace [6] as well.
+[Resource quota](http://kubernetes.io/docs/admin/resourcequota/) can influence number of pods that can be scheduled [per namespace](http://kubernetes.io/docs/admin/resourcequota/#object-count-quota) as well.
 Though, this limitation is not hardware specific, it can be taken into account in future implementations.

 Example: In a cluster with a capacity of 32 GiB RAM, and 16 cores, let team A use 20 Gib and 10 cores, let B use 10GiB and 4 cores, and hold 2GiB and 2 cores in reserve for future allocation.

 #### Federated scheduling

 Out of scope of the document.
 Can be implemented as an agreggation of cluster capacities of individual subclusters.

+#### Multiple schedulers

+Different workloads may requires different schedulers.
+For that reason, Kubernetes allows to specify [multiple schedulers](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/multiple-schedulers.md) and annotate each pod with one of the schedulers.

 ## Implemenation